 Granules, or powder form, is typically the ingredients in dried form and pulverized into a powder.
 The granules tend to work faster because they are more easily digested.
 The tradeoff is that you actually have to drink the granules as you would a tea, and often people find the flavor too bitter.
 However, I often encourage patients to take the granules because the flavor profile is part of the mechanism of how the herbs work.
 We have trained ourselves as a culture to enjoy sweet flavors, but there are so many more therapeutics in sour, bitter, pungent, umami, etc.

 100% safe.
-You would be correct if you’ve heard herbs can contain western pharmaceuticals, or fillers, or other substances meant to cut corners.
-However, I’m using herbs from Evergreen Herbs which I have personally verified and take on a weekly basis.
-They routinely test their own batches and publish that information.
+You would be correct if you’ve heard some Chinese herbal remedies can contain western pharmaceuticals, or fillers, or other substances meant to cut corners.
+However, I’m using herbs from only three trusted companies which I have personally verified and consume on a weekly basis.
+These three companies routinely test their own batches and publish that information.
 Additionally, you need an acupuncture license to purchase these herbs; you shouldn’t be able to find them on Amazon for very good reason!
 Evergreen is owned and operated by John Chen, the man who wrote the textbook on Chinese Herbs.
 He’s also a doctor of pharmacology and a licensed acupuncturist.
 There is no one in the world better positioned to provide safe botanicals.

 Every dose and refill prescription is different.
 There is no general rule of thumb because everyone’s condition is unique to their own bio-mechanics, tolerance, personal habits, etc. I often follow up with a patient after two or three days to see if we need to adjust the dosage.
 Most patients are trained for pharmaceuticals; they expect dosage to change.
 But in herbal medicine, those changes happen more frequently, and sometimes we switch the entire formula!
 Think of this as a dietary supplementation: you change your diet more frequently than other medicines.